 Implementing Dairy Goat Nutrition Programs on Farms for Improved Sustainability

-In working with dairy goat farmers, it was observed that they are unable obtain goat nutrition information and assistance in balancing their herds’ rations.
-This led to the motivation for developing a consistent science-based ration balancing programs for these farms.
+Observation of a wide range of ways goat dairy farmers obtain nutrition information and apply it leads to the motivation for developing a consistent science-based ration balancing programs for these farms.
 Some feed companies formulate custom mixes based on dairy cattle data and other companies only sell one feed mix with set nutrient analysis regardless of the conditions on the farm.
-Few feed companies work closely with dairy goat farmers to formulate their rations.
+Few feed companies work closely with dairy goat farmers to accurately formulate their rations.

 The essential elements of this research are to